michelle-miller/assistant-icp/services-information.md

 1. Use these credentials in your API call.

-    - The base URL uses the syntax `{icp-url}/assistant/api`.
-(Yours might have a different syntax if you changed the Ingress path for your deployment during the installation.)
+    - The base URL uses the syntax `https://{global.icp.proxyHostname}{global.icp.ingress.path}/api`.
+For example: `https://myproxy/myrelease/assistant/api`.
     - Provide the API key when you call the service.
 The following example shows an API key being used.

       ```curl